spatialeye/NetCon/content/3 Overview/Network Sections.md

 ## 2nd level higher order or super sections

 The AbstractSuperSection consist of subsets of 1 or more IsolatableSection:
-* [[../5 Configuration/Sectioning and Tracing/Sections/Operated Sections|Operated Section]]: Aggregates how the network is currently operated, i.e. determined by if a barrier is barring (a new Operated Section) or conducting (in one and the same Operated Section).
+* [[../5 Configuration/Configuration - 7.
+Sectioning and Tracing/Sections/Operated Sections|Operated Section]]: Aggregates how the network is currently operated, i.e. determined by if a barrier is barring (a new Operated Section) or conducting (in one and the same Operated Section).
 Optionally the Operated Sections may split by a change commodity-subnetwork, such as HV -> MV or MV -> LV.
-* [[../5 Configuration/Sectioning and Tracing/Sections/Control or NetCongestion Section|Control Section]]: Aggregates how the network is operated, and in addition it is split by the important barriers (e.g. switches) that follow a particular upstream condition, such as e.g. a busbar, installation, or block.
+* [[../5 Configuration/Configuration - 7.
+Sectioning and Tracing/Sections/Control or NetCongestion Sections|Control Section]]: Aggregates how the network is operated, and in addition it is split by the important barriers (e.g. switches) that follow a particular upstream condition, such as e.g. a busbar, installation, or block.
-* [[../5 Configuration/Sectioning and Tracing/Sections/Custom Sections|Custom Section]]: Aggregates how the network is operated, and in addition contains customs splits or upstream conditions.
+* [[../5 Configuration/Configuration - 7.
+Sectioning and Tracing/Sections/Custom Sections|Custom Section]]: Aggregates how the network is operated, and in addition contains customs splits or upstream conditions.

 ## Storage into the database
 The NetCon 2.0 way to store this in the database is the following: